elementary/hig/widgets/lists.md

 For the rows in a list Granite provides `Granite.ListItem`.
 This makes sure your rows have consistent padding and size across all apps.
 It also provides an API for the most common usage of a row.
-That is an icon (I plan to implement that), a label and a secondary description.
+That is an icon (I plan to implement that), a context menu, a label and a secondary description.
 Alternatively if you need custom content you can set your own widget as a child.

 ## Placement
 If the list is the only thing within its section (e.g. a sidebar or the entire window) it should be placed directly in the section.
-If it sits alongside other content it should be placed inside a `Gtk.Frame` or a `Gtk.ScrolledWindow` with `has_frame = true`.
+If it sits alongside other content it should be placed inside a `Gtk.ScrolledWindow` with `has_frame = true` or it should **not** be placed inside a `Gtk.ScrolledWindow` and get the CSS style class `Granite.CssClass.CARD` instead.
+In the second case you have to make sure though that the parent view is scrollable.
+The theory behind this is that inset style always means the list scrolls and card style always means the parent view scrolls.

 TODO: Screenshots of both.
 Appcenter Installed View + a sidebar from e.g. settings for directly in the section